Soleez/eventshuffle/README.md

 ```
 docker-compose up
 ```

-Last minute notes: Browser might not be able to use multiple docker localhosts with my configurations so it could be easier to run Backend on localmachine and database on docker.

 Servers starts in you localhost:5001 and database is running in 5002 After the first connection you need to run create_needed_tables.sql script from ./es_database_tables.sql